How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 02 // Woodnet

-Woodnet is an advanced interior furniture manufacturer with offices in HCMC.
-The company caters to Western investors who want to manufacture wooden furniture in Vietnam and has English-speaking staff.
+Woodnet is an advanced interior furniture manufacturer with offices in Ho Chi Minh City.
+The company caters to Western investors seeking to manufacture wooden furniture in Vietnam and employs English-speaking staff.
 Woodnet exports over 1,800 furniture containers annually and has hundreds of permanent clients.
 It’s one of the fastest-growing furniture manufacturing companies in Vietnam.

 Wooden successfully exported furniture to over 50 countries internationally.
-Woodnet is famous for its unique interior designs, specifically for the bedroom and living room.
+Woodnet is renowned for its distinctive interior designs, particularly in the bedroom and living room.
 The company presents dozens of new design ideas every month.
 The main advantage is that they don’t have a higher MOQ than other manufacturers, making them ideal for start-up furniture companies.

 03 // Phan Le Furniture

 Phan Le Furniture is a Vietnamese furniture manufacturer specializing in wood interior furniture.
-Their main products are wooden beds, tables, chairs, cabinets, bookcases, and more.
+Their primary products include wooden beds, tables, chairs, cabinets, bookcases, and other furniture pieces.
 Phan Le Furniture uses mostly pine, oak, and acacia trees for the US market.
 They have one of the country’s newest factories, and their furniture meets the import quality standards of the US and EU.
 They train highly skilled workers to assemble custom designs based on clients’ needs.
-If you need modern furniture made from quality wood, they should be one of your primary considerations.
+If you need modern furniture made from quality wood, it should be one of your primary considerations.

 04 // Dewberry

 Dewberry is an international furniture design company with a strong presence in Vietnam.
-The company has operated for over 40 years, and its main headquarters are in Normandy, France, while its factories in Vietnam are located near HCMC.
+The company has been in operation for over 40 years, with its main headquarters located in Normandy, France, and its factories in Vietnam situated near HCMC.

-Dewberry has two factories in Vietnam spread across 400,000 sq. ft. that currently employ 700 full-time staff.
-Their main specialty is traditional interiors based on traditional French furniture, but they also produce contemporary furniture pieces.
-Dewberry has one of the most active design teams that outputs six new seasonal collections yearly and has over 10,000 pieces ready for production.
+Dewberry has two factories in Vietnam, spanning 400,000 sq. ft., which currently employ 700 full-time staff.
+Their main specialty is traditional interiors featuring classic French furniture, but they also produce contemporary furniture pieces.
+Dewberry has one of the most active design teams, which produces six new seasonal collections annually and has over 10,000 pieces ready for production.

 05 // Amocc Furniture